mzazon/awesome-cloud-projects/aws/configuration-management-systems-manager/configuration-management-systems-manager.md

 1. **Create IAM Role for State Manager**:

-   This step establishes the security foundation by creating an IAM role that Systems Manager can assume to perform configuration management operations.
-IAM roles provide temporary, rotatable credentials that follow security best practices by eliminating the need for long-term access keys.
-The role defines what actions State Manager can perform and on which resources, enforcing the principle of least privilege.
+   AWS Systems Manager State Manager requires specific IAM permissions to manage configurations across your EC2 fleet.
+This step creates an IAM role with a trust policy that allows only the Systems Manager service to assume it, following the principle of least privilege.
+The role serves as the security foundation for all State Manager operations, ensuring that configuration management activities are performed with appropriate authorization while maintaining security isolation from other AWS services.

    ```bash
    # Create trust policy for State Manager role